katerinaelsasser/st-lucia/README.md

 *Strategy
 *Structure

 *Skeleton
+The map of the island will be the main focus and it will also help other features appear on the page.
+For example: when clicking on a pin point on the map, information about that location will appear.

 *Scope
 Before I started putting together the website, I had to get all the information that I needed to put on it.
 I researched about the island and locations that